EmilieAndreasen/cds-spatial-exam/BLANK_README.md

 - **NetLogo Code/Model:** The core ABM evacuation model developed in NetLogo 6.4.0.
 - **Data (Shapefiles, CSVs):** Geographic data used within the NetLogo model, processed and formatted as shapefiles, and CSV files with traffic data.
 - **Python Preprocessing Scripts:** Scripts for preprocessing the initial raw data to generate the required shapefiles for the NetLogo model.
-- **Traffic Analysis and Plotting Scripts:** Python scripts for plotting traffic and evacuation shelter data in Aarhus, providing visual insights into traffic patterns and potential evacuation dynamics near shelters.
+- **Traffic Analysis and Plotting Scripts:** Python scripts for plotting traffic and evacuation shelter data in Aarhus, providing visual insights into traffic patterns near shelters.

 To re-run any of the above, please refer to the different relevant sub-sections under [*Steps for Re-running*](https://github.com/EmilieAndreasen/cds-spatial-exam#technical-pipeline).
 For further information regarding the project or its reproducibility, contact the authors (see [*Authors*](https://github.com/EmilieAndreasen/cds-spatial-exam#authors)).
 <br>